aarthiraman/Web-Concepts/src/CoreConcepts/ExecutionContext/ExecutionContext.md

 # JS Core Concepts

-### Syntax Parser
- A program that would read your code and validate if the syntax is alright

 ### Lexical Environment
-Refers to the environment or a location where the code would sit and what it woould have access to.
+Refers to the environment or a location where the code would sit and what it would have access to.

 ### Execution Context
 It again refers to a wrapper that holds your code and other data that it